katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 +++

 ## Naming stuff blah, blah, blah...
 - CODE: Naming stuff is hard, refactoring in Elm is easy.
-Demo search replace in another language + use Keys file evolution
+- TODO REMOVE?: Demo search replace in another language + use Keys file evolution
 - TODO specific example of naming conventions?
 - Verbose can be good